trend-anz/apex-one-powershell-jwt-example/README.md

 # apex-one-powershell-jwt-example
-A example powershell script for interacting with the Trend Micro Apex One api with all the required JWT tokens for auth
+A example powershell script for interacting with the Trend Micro Apex One api with the required JWT token generation for auth